canonical/snapd/CONTRIBUTING.md

 Spread and unit tests are not strictly a requirement for a PR to be submitted, but we do strongly encourage contributors to include them.
-We rarely merge code without tests although we may occasionally write them ourselves on behalf to a contributor.
+We rarely merge code without tests although we may occasionally write them ourselves on behalf of a contributor.

 Unit tests help us understand expected behaviour, verified through the tests